Indian Arrival Day: History

 The first active step was taken in early 1978, when they produced and distributed a one-page pamphlet with the title "Indian Emigration Day May 30, 1978".
 It gave a brief account of the coming of Indians in 1845, and the importance of the event.
 The names of the first pioneers on the Fatel Razack were listed, and there was a short description of the achievements of Indians in Trinidad since 1845.
 The Trinidad Express carried a press release, and the Trinidad Guardian printed an article by Kusha Haracksingh on the voyage of the Fatel Razack.
 Mastana Bahar dedicated a show to Indian Emigration Day.
 San Fernando Secondary School organized a celebration.

 A major turning point occurred in 1979 when the group expanded by approaching the Sanatan Dharma Maha Sabha.
-The SDMS Secretary General Satnarayan Maharaj receptive to the idea, agreed to organize a major celebration at Lakshmi Girls College on May 27, 1979.
+The SDMS Secretary General Satnarayan Maharaj receptive to the idea, agreed to organize a major celebration at Lakshmi Girls College on 27 May 1979.
 IRRA and the SDMS in discussions agreed that Indians were no longer emigrants to Trinidad and Tobago, but citizens who had arrived 134 years before.
 Coming out of this discussion the name was then changed to Indian Arrival Day.

 The 1979 celebration was a great success and included the presence of some of the original immigrants born in British India.
 Government ministers Sham and Kamal Mohammed were there, as was the Indian High Commissioner and Presbyterian Church moderator Idris Hamid.
 The event was widely covered by the local media and immediately knew about the event.
 In fact it took just two years and an idea to revive the memory of the Arrival of Indians in Trinidad and Tobago to awaken the entire Indian community in Trinidad and Tobago.

 Subsequent years the Hindu Seva Sangh and other smaller groups approached the IRRA for guidance in developing in various communities throughout Trinidad and Tobago.
-By 1980 Indian Arrival Day celebrations were held at the Spring Village, Cedros, Couva, Penal, San Juan, Chaguanas, and many other parts of the country.
+By 1980 Indian Arrival Day celebrations were held at the Spring Village in Curepe, Cedros, Couva, Penal, Debe, San Juan, Chaguanas, and many other parts of the country.
 The National Joint Action Committee, the Catholic Church, other churches, libraries, masjids, mandirs, and schools at this point joined in the observances.
-In a remarkably short time, Indian Arrival Day was sweeping through the country.
+In a short time, Indian Arrival Day was sweeping through the country.
 By 1985 there were more than 10 significant Indian Arrival Day celebrations taking place.
 The Hindu community took the lead in the development of the celebrations.